knudsvik/elo/readme.md

 # ELO

-1. Create a .env file with the Rapid API key.
+1. Create a .env file with the Rapid API key
+1. Create a virtual python environment
+1. Activate the environment
-2. Install requirements.
+1. Install requirements